StefanScherer/windows-docker-machine/README.md

 ### Accessing published ports of Windows containers

 When you run Windows containers with publish ports then you can use the IP address of the Windows Docker host to access it.
 The `docker context` command in combination with `jq` can give your the IP address with a command.
+Alternatively `docker-machine ip` also gives you the IP address.

 Example: Run the whoami Windows container and open it in the default macOS browser.